chris060986/gradle-java-jsonSchema/README.md

 # gradle-java-jsonSchema
 [![Build Status](https://travis-ci.org/chris060986/gradle-java-jsonSchema.svg?branch=master)](https://travis-ci.org/chris060986/gradle-java-jsonSchema)

 Gradle plugin that allows to generate json schema from java classes and build a zip file containing all the schemas.
+For all classes which are compiled to _buildDir/java/classes/main_ a json schema will be generated.
+Plugin allows to include/exclude class files.
+See plugin parameters.

 ## How to use